 Risk Level 1

 Risk level one investments are the ones I consider to offer the least amount of risk within the peer to peer and crowdlending sector.
 These companies are usually well funded, have a longer operational history, high quality underwriting staff and competent risk assessment teams.
 Lender interest returns are usually in the lower range.
-There is still risk involved when you invest at level one.
+There is still risk involved when you invest at level one and so far no company has achieved less than a 2 risk score.

 Risk Level 10